On the Upper Bound of Non-Thermal Fusion Reactivity with Fixed Total Energy: Strategy to Simplify the Problem and Numerical Investigations

 This Monte-Carlo investigation provides us with a rough but intuitive understanding of how large $f_{\langle\sigma v\rangle}$ can be and the possible beam energies.
-However, it is challenging to determine the rigorous theoretical upper limit of $f_{\langle\sigma v\rangle}$ since we cannot calculate for $N\to\infty$, especially to obtain accurate solutions.
+However, it is challenging to determine the rigorous theoretical upper limit of $f_{\langle\sigma v\rangle}$ since we cannot calculate for $N\to\infty$, especially to obtain accurate solutions, { which is the topic of subsection \ref{sec:Lag}}.